Hospital‑grade vital signs from $44 of WiFi hardware.

 • 30–90 day duration, IRB review where applicable

-• Fully de-identified, on-prem data handling
+• Fully de-identified, on-premise data handling

 • Output: a measurement study comparing ViFi against your existing reference